-Elizabeth Hooper currently serves as Virginia Tech's Associate Vice President for Government and Community Relations and is based in Richmond, VA.
+Elizabeth Hooper currently serves as Virginia Tech's Associate Vice President for Government & Community Relations and is based in Richmond, VA.
 Previously, Elizabeth served as Director of State Government Relations.
 Before joining the Office of the President in 2010, she completed her Master of Public Administration and Public Affairs at Virginia Tech while working simultaneously as Virginia Tech’s General Assembly Fellow for the 2008 Legislative Session.

 As Virginia Tech's Associate Vice President of Government and Community Relations, Elizabeth communicates the University's priorities to Virginia's executive and legislative branches while also communicating governmental priorities and opportunities back to campus leadership.
 She works with university officials to develop and coordinate strategies on a broad array of state government issues, including the University’s budget priorities and requests.
 Most recently, Elizabeth helped to secure Virginia Tech’s participation and funding in the Commonwealth’s higher education package for Amazon’s HQ2, and Virginia Tech’s capital resources for the Innovation Campus in Alexandria, VA.